-In this article, the relationship between a subsidiary and a parent company will be viewed in detail to address issues relating to minority interest and how they pertain to financial consolidation.
+In this article, the relationship between a subsidiary and a parent company will be viewed in detail to address issues relating to minority interests and how they pertain to financial consolidation.

 What is minority interest?

-If company X buys 100% ownership of company A, company A then becomes the wholly-owned subsidiary of the parent company X. By contrast, when company X only acquires, for example, 80% equity ownership of company A, company A then becomes the partially-owned subsidiary of X.
+Suppose company X buys 100% ownership of company A. In that case, company A then becomes the wholly-owned subsidiary of the parent company X. By contrast, when company X only acquires, for example, 80% equity ownership of company A, company A then becomes the partially-owned subsidiary of X.

 The 80% ownership is the majority interest (controlling interest) that is attributable to the parent company, while the remaining 20% is the minority interest—the equity in a subsidiary that is not attributable, directly or indirectly, to a parent.